hipc-book/hipc-book.github.io/_practicals/1-introduction_to_c-1.md

 **Note**: C does no range checking -- it will not prevent you reading or writing beyond the end of an array.
 This can lead to serious bugs (more on this later).

 These methods also work when getting values out of the array.
-You can also manipulate a pointer using notation such as `++`, but this will change the value of the pointer itself (meaning it will point to the second element) and when this is done, you may lose the ability to release the memory later.
+You can also manipulate a pointer using notation such as `++`, but this will change the value of the pointer itself (meaning it will point to the second element) and when this is done, you may lose the ability to _release_ the memory later.

 ```c
 void *calloc(size_t nmemb, size_t size);
 ```

 When memory is allocated using `malloc()`, there is no guarantee that the memory will be set to zeros.
 The `calloc()` function therefore allocates memory and also clears its contents (hence the name `calloc`).
 It takes two arguments, where the first is the number of elements to allocate space for and the second is the size of each element.
-So to allocate space for 10 integers (as we did with `malloc`) but to also set them all to zero:
+So to allocate space for 10 integers (as we did with `malloc`), but to also set them all to zero:

 ```c
 int *my_array = (int *) calloc(10, sizeof(int));